thoughtbot/kumade/README.md

 ## Rake

 Kumade auto-generates a deploy:ENV task for every Heroku environment.

-    # in your Rakefile:
-    require 'kumade/railtie'
-    # Kumade must be required before this line
-    Blog::Application.load_tasks!
+You don't need to do anything to get the Rake tasks, they're automatically set up for you.
+They're of the form deploy:ENV, so if you have a "staging" remote, you would
+run:

     $ rake deploy:staging

-If you use rake tasks, you can't pass in options (like -p/--pretend).

 ## Does it support the Cedar stack?